-Our Time-of-Use (ToU) charging windows for consumption and demand charges are set to different time windows, according to the type of meter a customer has.
+Our ToU charging windows for consumption and demand charges are set to different time windows, according to the type of meter a customer has.

 Basic accumulation meters with ToU capability (Type 5 meters) cannot be cost-effectively reprogrammed, so they still record a morning peak between 7am and 9am on weekdays.